 GMW identifies, assesses and, where possible, controls risks to water quality.
-GMW does the following to reduce risks (just to name a few!):
+The following are a few of the things we do to reduce and manage risks:

-- Maintains and improves facilities at GMW storages e.g. public toilet and wastewater system upgrades,

-- Erosion prevention and repair works around storages and along channels (including plastic or rock lining),
+- Maintains and improves facilities at GMW storages e.g. public toilet and wastewater system upgrades - Undertakes erosion prevention and repair works around storages and along channels (including plastic or rock lining), - Collects and treats wastewater from houseboats - Uses herbicides responsibly - Conduct blue green algae and other water quality monitoring - Reviews development proposals - Responds to incidents - Communicates risks to urban water suppliers.

-- · Manages houseboat wastewater,

-- Uses herbicides responsibly,

-- Conducts blue green algae monitoring & issues recreation warnings,

-- Has input to development planning, and

-- Responds to incidents.